Inachos (river)

 The Inachos (Ίναχος), also known as Panitsa (Πάνιτσα), is a river in the Peloponnese, southern Greece.
-Its source is in the mountains of western Argolis, near the village Kaparelli.
-It flows into the Aegean Sea in Nea Kios.
-The Inachos was named after Inachus, a mythical king of Argos, who introduced civilization to the area.
+Its source is in the mountains of western Argolis, near the village of Kaparelli.
+It flows into the Argolic Gulf of the Aegean Sea near Nea Kios.
+The river was named after Inachus, a mythical king of Argos, who, according to Greek mythology, introduced civilization to the area.

-The Inachus rises, according to Pausanias (ii 25.3, 8.6.6), in Mt.
+According to Pausanias (ii 25.3, 8.6.6), the Inachus rises in Mt.
 Artemisium, on the borders of Arcadia, or, according to Strabo (viii. p.370), in Mt.
 Lyrceium, a northern offshoot of Artemisium.
 Near its sources it receives a tributary called the Cephissus, which rises in Mt.
 Lyrceium (Strab. ix. p.424; Aelian, Ael.
 VH 2.33.)

-It flows in a south-easterly direction, E. of the city of Argos, into the Argolic gulf.
-This river is often dry in the summer.
-Between it and the city of Argos is the mountain-torrent named Charadrus, which also rises in Mt.
-Artemisium, and which, from its proximity to Argos, has been frequently mistaken for the Inachus by modern travellers.
-It flows over a wide gravelly bed, which is generally dry in the summer, whence its modern name of Xerias, or the Dry River.
+The river flows in a south-easterly direction, east of the city of Argos, into the Argolic Gulf.
+The river is often dry during the summer.
+Between it and the city of Argos is the mountain torrent named Charadrus, which also rises in Mt.
+Artemisium and which, because of its proximity to Argos, has frequently been mistaken for the Inachus by modern travellers.
+It flows over a wide gravelly bed, which is generally dry in summer, whence its modern name Xerias ("dry river").
 It flows into the Inachus a little below Argos.

 It was on the banks of the Charadrus that the armies of Argos, on their return from military expeditions, were obliged to undergo a court of inquiry before they were permitted to enter the city.
 (Thuc.
 5.60; comp.
 Paus.
 2.25.2; Leake, Morea, vol. ii. p.
 364, Peloponnesiaca, p.
 267; Mure, vol. ii. p.
 161.)